 Debt consolidation can be a path towards financial freedom if you take the proper steps along the way.
-The problem is many people are afraid to work with debt consolidation companies that offer debt settlement because they’ve been told by the lending community that their credit scores will be negatively impacted over many years and it may never recover.
+The problem is many people are afraid to work with debt consolidation companies because they’ve been told by the lending community that their credit scores will be negatively impacted over many years and it may never recover.

-The truth is debt consolidation and debt resolution can, in most cases, actually improve your credit score and financial situation by paying off your debt and showing that the tradelines were paid in full for less than the balance owed on your credit report
+The truth is debt consolidation can, in most cases, actually improve your credit score and financial situation by paying off your debt and showing that the tradelines were paid in full for less than the balance owed on your credit report

 What is Debt Consolidation?

 Debt consolidation is a strategy utilized to combine all of your unsecured debt into a single monthly payment.
 It can be accomplished as an unsecured personal loan or debt resolution.
 With an unsecured personal loan lower interest rates with more favorable terms will allow you to pay down your debt obligations while saving money in accrued interest costs.
-If you are unable to qualify for debt consolidation under a personal loan, then debt resolution or debt settlement is the preferred solution.
-Debt consolidation as debt resolution is offered at 0% interest and $0 down because instead of interest costs fees are charged as a percentage of the debt enrolled into the debt resolution program.
-However, fees are only paid to the debt settlement company after your debt has been paid off and resolved with your creditors.
-With debt resolution your unsecured debt from credit cards, personal loans, medical bills, collections and other unsecured loans is usually reduced to about 70% of your original debt balance and what was owed to your creditors and that includes the fees charged by the debt resolution company.
+If you are unable to qualify for debt consolidation under a personal loan, then working with the debt collector is the preferred solution.
+Debt consolidation as solution is offered at 0% interest and $0 down because instead of interest costs fees are charged as a percentage of the debt enrolled into the debt resolution option.
+However, fees are only paid to the company after your debt has been paid off and resolved with your creditors.
+With debt resolution, your unsecured debt from credit cards, personal loans, medical bills, collections and other unsecured loans is usually reduced to about 70% of your original debt balance and what was owed to your creditors and that includes the fees charged by the debt resolution company.

-Although credit scores may initially decrease while beginning debt consolidation as debt resolution, graduation from the program generally results in an overall higher FICO score.
+Although credit scores may initially decrease while beginning debt consolidation as debt resolution, graduation from the solution generally results in an overall higher FICO score.